-- Private members have class scope: You can access all members in any method of the class - Must qualify public members outside scope
+- Private members have class scope: You can access all members in any method of the class

+- Must qualify public members outside scope

+Math.sqrt

-Math.sqrt harrysChecking.getBalance
+harrysChecking.getBalance

-Scope of Class Members

-- Inside a method, no need to qualify fields or methods that belong to the same class - An unqualified instance field or method name refers to the this parameter
+- Inside a method, no need to qualify fields or methods that belong to the same class

+Scope of Class Members (cont.)

+An unqualified instance field or method name refers to the this parameter

 '''

 public class BankAccount

 {

 public void transfer(double amount, BankAccount other)

 {

 withdraw(amount); // i.e., this.withdraw(amount);

 other.deposit(amount);

 }

-...

-Fall
+. . .

 }

 '''